alexle/alexle.github.com/posts/change-one-word.markdown

 We can, however, control how we react to them.
 We can choose to get angry, to suffer, to complain.
 Or we can choose to change our perspective and appreciate that moment.

-People often ask me what my favorite part of running is.
-I usually list out a bunch of reasons, depending how my runs have been.
+People often ask me why I like running so much.
+I usually throw out a bunch of reasons, depending on my mood or how my runs have been.

-But the simple truth is always because, "I get to".
+But the truth has always been simply because, "I get to".

 [1]: http://ultrasignup.com/results_event.aspx?did=35808
 [2]: http://www.imdb.com/title/tt0133093/